-This is the most troublesome blueberry insect in eastern United States.
-It has been found in a limited way in Michigan in wild blueberries but not in cultivated fields.
+This has been the most troublesome blueberry insect in eastern United States for several years.
+A light infestation was found in a few Michigan cultivated blueberry fields for the first time in 1943.
 The adult is a fly, similar to that of the apple maggot, but smaller.
 It appears early in the blueberry season, usually in early July.
 The female must have soft, overripe berries in which to lay her eggs; hence, it is important to do a thorough job of harvesting all ripe berries at each picking.
-The eggs hatch into small, light-colored maggots, 1⁄4 to 1⁄3 inch long, which work inside the berries.
+The eggs hatch into small, light-colored maggots, 1⁄4 to 1⁄2 inch long, which work inside the berries.
 Soft, overripe berries should not be sent to the fresh market or cannery.
-As it has not yet been necessary to spray for the control of this insect in Michigan, spraying recommendations suitable for this area cannot be given.
-Eastern growers can obtain spraying directions from the New Jersey and Massachusetts Experiment Stations located at Pemberton and East Wareham, respectively.
+Michigan blueberry growers should contact the Entomology Section of the Michigan Agricultural Experiment Station, East Lansing, for information on control measures.
+Eastern growers can obtain directions for control from the New Jersey and Massachusetts Experiment Stations located at Pemberton and East Wareham, respectively.